-- Be sure that the WLAN device is on.

-- 2. From the Start screen, point to the far-right upper or lower corner of the screen to display the charms.

-- 3. Select Settings, and then click the network status icon.

-- Select your WLAN from the list.

-- 5. Click Connect.
+- 1. Be sure that the WLAN device is on.
+If the device is on, the wireless light is white.
+If the wireless light is off, press the wireless button. - NOTE: On some models, the wireless light is amber when all wireless devices are off. - 2.
+From the Windows desktop or Start screen, point to the far-right upper or lower corner of the screen to display the charms. - 3.
+Select Settings, and then click the network status icon. - Select your WLAN from the list. - Click Connect.